frankgreco/terraform-provider-edge/docs/resources/firewall_ruleset.md

 - **description** (String) A human readable description for this rule.
 - **destination** (Attributes) Details about the traffic's destination.
 If not specified, all sources will be evaluated. (see [below for nested schema](#nestedatt--rule--destination))
+- **log** (Boolean) Turn on logging for this rule.
+These rotated logs can be found in /var/log/messages on your router.
 - **protocol** (String) The protocol this rule applies to.
 If not specified, this rule applies to all protcols.
 Values prefixed with `!` specifies a _not_ behavior.
 If `!` is provided, this rule applies to all protocols except this one.
 - **source** (Attributes) Details about the traffic's source.
 If not specified, all sources will be evaluated. (see [below for nested schema](#nestedatt--rule--source))
 - **state** (Attributes) This describes the connection state of a packet. (see [below for nested schema](#nestedatt--rule--state))